Marwan-Alhindi/notes/notes/learning.math.calculus.integration.md

 - Misconception: Do you actually take the derivative when you say dg/dx or you take the function as it is?
 Do you take the derivative or the integral for g?
 - Misconception: Do you do a cross multiplication to figure out whats inside the integral? or?
 - What do you must do when there's logarithmic and you need to apply integration by parts?
+- What do you do when there's a repeating patterns when you keep doing integration by parts?
+- What do you do when you have sin^2(x) in the integral?

 # Integration by subsitution and by parts